diepasvi/cleanflight/CONTRIBUTING.md

 Remember that issues that are due to mis-configuration, wiring or failure to read documentation just takes time away from the developers and can often be solved without developer interaction by other users.

-Please search for existing issues *before* creating new ones.
+Please search for existing issues *before* creating new ones and old ones... (by Diego)

 # Developers